-Does the city Treviso sound familiar?
-Some European low budget carriers will arrive at Treviso Airport.
-Maybe that’s why you know Treviso...
+Does the city of Treviso sound familiar?
+Some European low-budget carriers will arrive at Treviso Airport.
+Maybe that's why you know...

-Big chance you have used this airport city as a hub to Venice.
+There is a big chance you have used this airport city as a hub for Venice.

-But its a city which you can efficiently use for sightseeing and shopping!
-Beautiful squares, palaces from the Renaissance, painted churches and old waterways.
+But it's a city you can efficiently use for sightseeing and shopping!
+Beautiful squares, palaces from the Renaissance, painted churches, and old waterways.

 The town is not a second Venice.
-It doesn’t have Grand Canal or a St. Marks square.
-The city doesn’t have mass tourism and nog high rates for food, shopping, and hotels.
-But, these are the better things, right?
+It doesn't have a Grand Canal or a St. Mark Square.
+The city doesn't have mass tourism and high food, shopping, and hotel rates.
+But these are the better things, right?

-From the Airport ‘Treviso-Sant ‘Angelo (TSF) most of the travelers are going straight by bus, taxi or take a train to Venice.
+From the Airport 'Treviso-Sant 'Angelo (TSF)', most travelers go by bus, taxi, or train to Venice.
 Tourist ignores the hopeful promotional invitation around the airport to visit their city… Treviso is an enjoyable visit without the hassle and bustle of Venice.

 Downtown Treviso is a tiny city with middle-aged walls, gates, and streets.
 These are impressive sights!
 But the city has more.

 It is cozy with different sights and favorable for a day out.
-It is a relaxed getaway for a day out when you are staying in Venice on a hot summer day.
+It is a relaxed getaway for a day off when staying in Venice on a hot summer day.